Tinformant/Leet/System Design/Cloud/README.md

 * Necessary at large scale to avoid cost overruns
 * Takes advantage of fact that a single entity (Google) controls everything: apps, switches, network.
 * Allows for more optimization than possible when multiple parties are involved.

+# GFS
+## Chunks: Unit of data, typically 64MB
+• GFS operates on data at this granularity
+• Clients can still read/write smaller amounts

+## GFS limitation
+* Single metadata master is a bottleneck
+* Many small files are a problem since each one requires accesses to the master
+### Chunk Fault Tolerance

+### GFS’s Master server (Directory structure location of file data on chunk) fault tolerance approach
+* Replicate master on several machines
+* Checkpoint master state periodically
+* Use journaling to preserve operations committed before checkpoints

+### Concurrency
+* Provide guarantees only for certain common cases